K42

 Meal (>500kcal)

-Mobile device (smartphone/cell phone)
+Mobile device (smartphone/phone)

 First aid kit*